Enjoi: 2014–2017: Oververt, New professionals, SOTY nomination, Panda Patrol

-2019-Present: Dwindle Distribution sale, Rider departures
+2019–present: Dwindle Distribution sale, Rider departures

-In 2019, Globe International Limited, which owned Dwindle Distribution, announced the sale of the company to Highline Industries Corporation, which is part of Bravo Sports (Kyprtonics, Sector 9, Vision Streetwear, and Pro-Tec) for $1.5 million.
+In 2019, Globe International Limited, which owned Dwindle Distribution, announced the sale of the company to Highline Industries Corporation, which is part of Bravo Sports (Kryptonics, Sector 9, Vision Streetwear, and Pro-Tec) for $1.5 million.

 In 2022, Following a string of team departures (including "Deedz" Galasso, Jackson Pilz, and Zack Wallin), Barletta announced in an Instagram that he was leaving the company after 20+ years.
 In an interview with Jenkem, he explained how it happened."When Marc Johnson started enjoi in 2000 it was all about the team and friendships.
 The last few months have been horrible.
 Team riders were not getting paid, and the response was always the same, “We didn’t hit our sales targets this week, this month… etc.” I get it, the economy is tough, but it was just weighing so heavy on my chest, every week how nobody was going to get paid.
 Every morning I was getting a text from a videographer or artist or one of our team riders, “Lou when are we going to get paid?
 Have you heard anything about pay yet?”
 I just couldn’t take it any longer, we were based on fun and friendships, and I felt everyone was just hanging on because they believed in me.
 I guess I just stopped believing in the company.

 Eventually, I sent a text to the enjoi group chat to everybody that I love them all and I just couldn’t do it anymore.

 I wrote that Instagram post, pushed send, put my phone down, and I started crying.
 It was like dude, it’s 23 years of my life.
 It’s friends and relationships that have come and gone, and you just think about all of these epic times and what being part of it all was like.
 When I pushed send on Instagram, all of that was done."